gvo34/customer_segments/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

-Given data from a wholesale ratailer with use customer's annual spending on different products, define a  customer segmentation.
+Using data collected by a wholesale ratailer on customer spending on different products, use unsupervised learning to define a customer segmentation.

 ### Code